Home Artists Contact

 Sophie Gent, violin.

-IV.
 PROGRAMME IV – RAMEAU’S DANCE

 Suite of instrumental music by J.P.
 Rameau, based on the “Indes Galantes”, “Hippolyte et Aricie” and “Dardanus”.